ghumakkad/blog/_posts/2017-09-14-rupin-pass.markdown

 #### Day 5

 Today, we realized that we hadn't planned our food rations very well or some really got lost.
 All we were left with now was rice.
 It seems that we had bought pulses in little amount as compared to rice.
-So, we have now had to resort to rice with some _maggi masala_ or salt and onions.
+So, we have now had to resort to rice with some maggi masala or salt and onions.
 We started our day around 10:00 and started walking towards waterfall.
-Trails were nowhere to be found and and we were forcing our way into the tall and dense flowers on the left side slope of river valley.
+Trails were nowhere to be found now and and we were forcing our way into the tall and dense flowers on the left side slope of river valley.
 Our guide was quick to negotiate the area and we were watching our steps through the chest-height grass before taking them.

 <figure>
   <img src="https://c2.staticflickr.com/2/1963/30692135997_e7f36cc2f4_k.jpg" alt="Wading in the grass to find a way, behind me is Akash"/>